peterpech/buchaphra-static123/README.md

 This project demonstrates a simple authentication flow using **Next.js**, **NextAuth** and a file-based user store.

+This example uses the classic **pages router** for compatibility with NextAuth.

 ## Getting Started

 Install dependencies and run the development server: